-1. Evaluation for promotion
+1. Evaluation for promotion.

 This section applies to ranked faculty, whether tenured or non-tenured.
-As in the case of tenure, the judgment of readiness for promotion to higher academic rank is based upon a careful evaluation of a candidate's contributions in teaching (or comparable activity appropriate to the unit), research/creative/scholarly work, and service; the sections pertinent to evaluation of these factors for the tenure decision apply as well to promotion.
+As in the case of tenure, the judgment of readiness for promotion to higher academic rank is based upon a careful evaluation of a candidate's contributions in teaching and student learning (or comparable expectations appropriate to the unit and the candidate's appointment), research/creative/scholarly work, and service.
+The sections pertinent to evaluation of these factors for the tenure decision apply as well to promotion.

 The evaluation refers to written department- and college-level criteria for promotion that have been made available to candidates.
-Promotion also requires collegiality and participation as a productive citizen of the University, as this is an integral part of faculty performance, and this area is also evaluated with reference to written criteria.
+Promotion also requires participation as a productive citizen of the University, as this is an integral part of faculty performance and is also evaluated with reference to written criteria.

-General standards for consideration of appointment to the ranks of Assistant Professor, Associate Professor, and Professor (or their equivalents) are as follows.
-In each category, a candidate's achievements are evaluated in relation to criteria specified by the unit for the rank sought as well as the candidate's assignment of duties within the unit.
+General standards for consideration of appointment to the ranks of Assistant Professor or Assistant University Librarian, Associate Professor or Associate University Librarian, and Professor or University Librarian (or their equivalents) are as follows.
+In each category, a candidate's achievements are evaluated in relation to criteria specified by the unit for the rank sought as well as the candidate's assignment of duties and opportunities within the unit.

 a.
-Assistant Professor
+Assistant Professor (or Assistant Librarian)

 - i.
-Promise of continued growth as a teacher, or in comparable activity appropriate for the unit. - ii.
-Promise of independent and/or collaborative research/creative/scholarly work, supported by publications or other appropriate evidence. - iii.
-Promise of substantive contributions in the area of service to the University, profession and/or public. - iv.
+Promise of continued growth in teaching, librarianship, and other comparable activities appropriate for the unit. - ii.
+Promise of independent and/or collaborative research/creative/scholarly work supported by publications or other appropriate evidence. - iii.
+Promise of substantive contributions in the area of service and citizenship to the University, profession, and/or public. - iv.
 The doctorate or the highest degree appropriate to the field (or, where appropriate, the equivalent based on professional experience consistent with accreditation standards).

 b.
-Associate Professor
+Associate Professor (or Associate Librarian)

 - i.
-A record of excellence in teaching or other comparable activity appropriate for the unit, including a record of such activities as participation on thesis and/or dissertation committees, and successful direction of the work of master's and doctoral candidates, where applicable. - ii.
+A record of excellence in teaching, librarianship, or other comparable activities appropriate for the unit, including a record of such activities as participation on thesis and/or dissertation committees and successful direction of the work of master's and doctoral candidates, where applicable. - ii.
 A record of excellence in independent and/or collaborative research/creative/scholarly work, supported by substantial, high impact and sustained publications or their equivalent.
 Categories, criteria, and types of evidence for research/creative/scholarly work may vary across colleges and departments.
 Thus, original or creative work of a professional nature may be considered as equivalent to publications.
 Evaluation of applied research should consider potential or actual impact on policies and practices.
 The record should be sufficient to predict, with a high degree of confidence, continuing productivity in research/creative/scholarly work throughout the individual's career, as defined in the individual's field. - iii.
-A record of substantive contribution of service to the University, profession and/or public. - iv.
+A record of substantive contribution of service to the University, profession, and/or public. - iv.
 For faculty on tenure-track appointments, advancement to the Associate level is made simultaneously with granting of tenure.

 c.
-Professor
+Professor (or University Librarian)